 It is easy (and super fun) to pick up speed on a bicycle, but when you are riding a busy road, you need to focus on being able to stop quickly and safely avoid any obstacles.
 You better believe you will have something unexpected happen almost every time you get out there, too.

 Have you been in a bicycle accident and need to make sure your rights are represented?
-Contact the Law Office of Gary Brustin today, we fight for the rights of cyclists.
+Contact a California bicycle accident lawyer today, we fight for the rights of cyclists.